-In addition to these major fundraisers, PTO provides workers for the weekly Parish bingo and the two Super Sunday bingos that raise approximately \$200,000 annually for St. Louis School.
+In addition to these major fundraisers, PTO provides workers for the weekly Parish bingo and the two Super Sunday bingos.
+Your participation in these fundraisers is vital in order to provide the money needed for services for every St. Louis student.

 Lastly, we do a number of script and rebate programs including: